 Who Uses a Coach

 If someone is feeling overwhelmed, going through a tough transition, feeling they aren’t living up to their full potential, coaching may be the right thing to go for.

 When people reach certain stable points in their lives and start thinking about what’s next, they can use coaching to go to the next level.
 It is the “need pyramid” where a person has fulfilled their basic needs and now they want to have more satisfaction from their life/work.

 Each of us has something uniquely beautiful to offer to the world.
 Sometimes this doesn’t come through clearly because we’re too busy struggling with the details of daily life.
 Gaining a sense of peace and clarity can help free up time and energy and help alleviate stress so that we can live each day to the fullest and at our personal best.

 Therapy and Coaching

-In therapy, initial focus is often on underlying issues from the past; it diagnoses symptoms and disease and facilitates healing.
+In therapy, the initial focus is often on underlying issues from the past; it diagnoses symptoms and disease and facilitates healing.
 On the other hand, coaching focuses on the client’s growth and forward movement in the present and future.
 It facilitates learning and helps people achieve their goals.
-In simpler word, people goes for therapy when they are sick, while people goes for coaching when they are fine as is and they want more from life.
+In simpler words, people go for therapy when they are sick, while people go for coaching when they are fine as is and they want more from life.

 Coaching is sometimes mistaken as consulting or mentoring.
 A consultant is an expert who provides the answers and direction and a mentor is an expert who provides wisdom and guidance.
-In coaching relationship the client is held as the expert who has the answers or the ability to find the answers.
+In a coaching relationship, the client is held as an expert who has the answers or the ability to find the answers.
 Mentoring sometimes can use coaching techniques as well.
-The coach asks powerful questions, challenges client’s limiting beliefs and assumptions thus helps the client to create deep awareness and helps to move forward.
+The coach asks powerful questions, challenges the client’s limiting beliefs and assumptions thus helps the client to create deep awareness and helps to move forward.